fractalcode-mx/codebase-compass/README.md

 ## Features

-*   **Deep Content Comparison**: By default, compares files efficiently first by size, then by SHA-256 hash to accurately detect any modifications.
+*   **Integrity Verification**: Verifies if files are bit-by-bit identical by comparing file size and SHA-256 hashes for precise change detection.
 *   **Three-State Visual Tree**: Generates an intuitive directory tree using clear icons to represent the status of each file and folder:
     *   `✅` **Identical**: The file/directory exists and its content is identical.
     *   `⚠️` **Modified**: The file exists but its content has changed.
     *   `❌` **Missing**: The file/directory from the base project is missing in the target.
-*   **Comprehensive Summary**: The output includes a high-level summary with totals, percentages, and a visual bar chart (`🟩🟨🟥`) to quickly assess the overall project drift.
+*   **Instant Diagnosis**: The output includes a high-level summary with totals, percentages, and a visual bar chart (`🟩🟨🟥`) to quickly assess the overall project drift.
-*   **Highly Configurable**: Uses a `config.json` file to easily define the base and target paths, and to exclude specific directories, files, or extensions.
+*   **Highly Configurable**: Uses a `config.json` file for logical configuration (paths, ignores) and a centralized section in `src/ui.py` for easy visual customization.
+*   **Optimized Performance**: Written in pure Python to be extremely fast.
+Analyzes thousands of files and generates the report in seconds.
 *   **Quick Scan Mode**: Includes a `--quick-scan` flag to perform a faster comparison that only checks for the existence of files, skipping the content analysis.

 ## Prerequisites